builderz-io/v-alpha-2019/README.md

 ### Installing

-Open a Terminal window and run the follwing commands.
+Open a Terminal window and run the following commands.

 Clone this repository into a local folder.
 A new folder will be created.